gibbsoft/terraform101/README.md

 3. Examine the files in the directory using your favourite text editor.
 Personally, I prefer [vscode](https://code.visualstudio.com/) these days, although `vi` and `nano` are often pre-installed on *nix platforms.

 ## So what now?

-The git repo has a series of tags which you can checkout to see how the code takes shape from nothing.
-If you completed the 'Where to start?' section above, then right now you're at _step0_.
-Start by examining the boilerplate code in this repo, and when your happy that there's nothing special here, try:

-    git tag -ln1
-    git checkout step1

 Then head over to the step1 directory and start with the `step1.md` file.